Ankle injury knocks FSU senior Malik Osborne out for rest of season

 *** Don't miss our exclusive FSU sports coverage.
 30-day Free Trial ***

-FSU coach Leonard Hamilton said earlier in the day that Osborne was likely out for Saturday's Virginia Tech game and might undergo season-ending surgery.
+FSU coach Leonard Hamilton said earlier on Friday that Osborne was likely out for the game against the Hokies and might undergo season-ending surgery.
 The 6-foot, 9-inch senior finishes the year averaging 10.0 points and 6.9 rebounds.

+The Seminoles (13-6, 6-3 in the ACC) meanwhile look to bounce back from the 14-point defeat with a home game against the team at the bottom of the ACC standings.

+Virginia Tech (10-10, 2-7) lost a heartbreaker on Wednesday night when Miami's Charlie Moore hit a half=court shot at the buzzer to give the Hurricanes a stunning three-point win.

 ----------------------------------------------------